GW190521: Possible electromagnetic counterpart

 In June 2020, astronomers reported observations of a flash of light that might be associated with GW190521.
-The Zwicky Transient Facility (ZTF) reported a transient optical source within the region of the GW190521 trigger, though as the uncertainty in sky position was hundreds of square degrees the association remains uncertain.
+The Zwicky Transient Facility (ZTF) reported a transient optical source within the region of the GW190521 trigger, though as the uncertainty in sky position was hundreds of square degrees, the association remains uncertain.
 If the two events are actually linked, the event is claimed to be the first finding of an electromagnetic source related to the merger of two black holes.
 Mergers of black holes do not typically emit any light.
 The researchers suggest that it could be explained if the merging of the two smaller black holes sent the newly formed intermediate mass black hole on a trajectory that hurtled through the accretion disk of an unrelated but nearby supermassive black hole, disrupting the disk material and producing a flare of light.
 The newly formed black hole would have traveled at 200 km/s through the disk, according to the astronomers.
 If this explanation is correct, the flare should repeat after about 1.6 years when the intermediate mass black hole again encounters the accretion disk.
+As of 2023, the status of the connection between these two events is unconfirmed.

 According to Matthew Graham, lead astronomer for the study, "This supermassive black hole was burbling along for years before this more abrupt flare.
 The flare occurred on the right timescale, and in the right location, to be coincident with the gravitational-wave event.
 In our study, we conclude that the flare is likely the result of a black hole merger, but we cannot completely rule out other possibilities."